Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include focusing on core markets, reducing operational costs, and expanding JumiaPay's reach.
+Recent Initiatives: Recent initiatives include focusing on profitability, reducing operating costs, expanding JumiaPay, and investing in logistics infrastructure.

 Summary